Assessing the interoperability maturity of your digital public services

 - A policy-maker and want to identify the public services implementation orientation for the digitalisation of interoperable public services.

 IMAPS and its legal, organisational, technical and semantic specialisations can help you in this task.

 The Digital Agenda for Europe has identified the lack of interoperability as a major obstacle for growth.
 More recently the Digital Single Market strategy has promoted interoperability and standards as important enablers for the Digital Single Market.
 Although EU Member States have accomplished significant work in this domain, it has proven difficult to assess the progress made so far by the different public administrations to reach higher levels of interoperability.

-This action has developed the IMAPS to provide public administrations insight into two key aspects of their interoperability performance:
+This action has developed IMAPS and its specialisations (LIMAPS, OIMAPS, TIMAPS, SIMAPS) to provide public administrations insight into their behavioural interoperability performance regarding:

 - Improvement priorities to reach the next level of interoperability maturity.

 IMAPS and its specialisations are designed as behavioural interoperability maturity assessment models, they are provided as self-assessment tools and they are realised via separate online surveys.

 IMAPS can be used for a gap analysis assessing key behavioural interoperability aspects of a digital public service.
 Providing an overview of interoperability requirements and good practices, aligned with the European Interoperability Framework (EIF), it can guide public service owners in the development of digital public services, which are ‘interoperable by design’.

 IMAPS helps public service owners to enhance the quality and customer focus of the delivery of the digital public service and facilitate collaboration between public administrations.
 Identifying opportunities for the sharing and reuse of available services and data, IMAPS supports public service owners to deliver their services in a more effective and efficient way.